-What to expect in Upper School from Career Education, Information, Advice and Guidance (CEIAG)
+What to expect in Key Stage 4 from Career Education, Information, Advice and Guidance (CEIAG)

-Career learning in Upper School (Key Stage 4) aims to equip students with the necessary information and skills to manage their own career portfolio and support progression to the next stage of their learning after Year 11.
+Career learning in Key Stage 4 aims to equip students with the necessary information and skills to manage their own career portfolio and support progression to the next stage of their learning after Year 11.
 Independent, impartial and up to date careers advice and guidance is available to all students to support their choices.

-In Years 10 and 11, students will be taught careers education through their form tutor period and, from time to time, through curriculum sessions throughout the year.
-There will also be presentations from the Careers Department in assembly time.
-A member of the Careers Department will support some or all of these sessions.
+In Years 10 and 11, students will be taught careers education through their form tutor period and through drop-down curriculum sessions throughout the year.
+There will also be presentations from the Careers Team in assembly time.
+A member of the Careers Team will support some or all of these sessions.